(THIS ARTICLE IS MACHINE TRANSLATED by Google from Norwegian)

 In 2016, Norway decided to open an embassy in Bamako in Mali.
 In February of the following year, Norway hosted a large international donor country conference which raised money for peace and development in Sahel.
 When the embassy opened in January 2018, it was the first Norwegian embassy in the Sahel ever.
 In September of the same year, the Ministry of Foreign Affairs launched a separate strategy for the Sahel, and shortly thereafter the Ministry was given a separate position devoted to the region.

 We are also increasing our military and civilian assistance to the Sahel countries: Mauritania, Mali, Burkina Faso, Niger and Chad.
-There are about 60 Norwegian soldiers in the UN force MINUSMA who will try to maintain peace in Mali.
+About 60 Norwegian soldiers in the UN force MINUSMA will try to maintain peace in Mali.
 Norway contributes 500 million annually to G5 Sahel, a military counter-terrorism campaign driven by the region's five countries.

 Stronger government institutions and the "status quo" are not a goal for most people in the Sahel.

 But also in the long-term civilian level, the Norwegian pot is increasing: Norway's assistance to Mali has increased every year from NOK 74 million in 2011 to 250 million in 2018.
 In Niger, similar Norwegian funds increased from 10 to 700 million in the same period.

 Sahel has become important not only for Norway, but also for the EU and the US.
 US military command unit AFRICOM intelligence and train Sahel-